 Pets and household cleaners

 "Mr. Clean gets rid of dirt and grime and grease in just a minute!
 Mr. Clean will clean your whole house and everything that's in it!
 Mr. Clean, Mr. Clean, Mr. Clean."
-If this catchy little tune has been ringing in your ears for years, you're not alone.
-It's the longest running jingle in television history, debuting in 1958, the same year the product was introduced, and Americans have embraced Mr. Clean, the product and its iconic mascot, ever since.
+If this catchy Mr. Clean jingle has been ringing in your ears for years, you're not alone.
+It's the longest-running jingle in television history, debuting in 1958, the same year the product was introduced, and Americans have embraced Mr. Clean, the product and its iconic mascot, ever since.

-Owned by Proctor & Gamble, the Mr. Clean brand ranks as the 11th most popular household and personal care brand in America and the 8th most famous, according to YouGov, an international research data and analytics group.
+Owned by Proctor & Gamble, the Mr. Clean brand ranks as the 8th most popular household and personal care brand in America and the 4th most famous, as of the fourth quarter of 2021.
 It's likely in millions of pet parents' cleaning kits.

-The Safety Data Sheet for this product also advises to rinse skin with plenty of water if exposed.
+The Safety Data Sheet for this product also advises rinsing the skin with plenty of water if exposed.
 If you consider how pets navigate their way throughout the house, where they sleep and play, you can put this warning in perspective; people are certainly not as vulnerable to eye irritation from the product as pets may be.

 The bottom line: exercise caution when choosing household cleaning products, conduct in-depth research on the ingredients/contents of any product you are considering, and remember that following the warnings, hazards, usage, and storage instructions from the manufacturer are vitally important.
 By exercising appropriate caution and using the products as safely as is possible, you can mitigate potential hazards.